ssbpv/FinalProjectGCD/CodeBook.md

 ---

-## CodeBook for run_analysis.R and TidyMeanStd.csv
+## CodeBook for run_analysis.R and TidyMeanStd.txt

 CodeBook.md has two parts.
 Part 1 describes the variables and the transformation of the data within the run_analysis.R script.
-Part 2 contains the description of the variables in the "TidyMeanStd.csv" data set.
+Part 2 contains the description of the variables in the "TidyMeanStd.txt" data set.

 ### Part 1: for run_analysis.R